zachmccabe/beijing/docs/bts_style_guide.md

 ---

-layout: pek
+layout: ratyear
-pub-date: 2017-12-05
+date: 2017-12-05
-mod-date: 2020-02-10
+update: 2020-02-10
 title: Style guide
 description: Like every project worth its salt, The Photographers Field Guide to Beijing needed its own style guide.
 I took my sticky notes and wrote this up for my editor.
 Maybe you'll find it useful, too.
 cta: <a href="https://www.amazon.com/Photographers-Field-Guide-Beijing-McCabe-ebook/dp/B072FVKP45/" alt="Get your copy on Amazon">book.</a>

 ---

-Updated: {% include page.mod-date %} • Like every project worth its salt, The Photographers Field Guide to Beijing needed its own style guide.
+Updated: {% include print_update.html %} • Like every project worth its salt, The Photographers Field Guide to Beijing needed its own style guide.
 I took my sticky notes and wrote this up for my editor.
 Maybe you'll find it useful, too.

 ## Mostly AP style?

 Both the ebook and the mini site default to the **AP Style Guide** for spelling and punctuation.
 Yes, I _do_ know that it is obtuse at times.
 That's why:

 * AP date format is annoying.
-Use YYYY-MM-DD instead.
-E.g. "page last updated."
+Use MON DD YYYY instead.
+E.g. see "Updated: {% include print_update.html %}" at the top of this page.
 * Numbers are never spelled out.
 Line-length is short, each character counts.
 Names might be an exception.
 * Pinyin romanization is always used for Chinese words, names and places (see: Chinese).
 * Ellipses are used as a narrative device (see: tone) – not to truncate quotes.
 Because this is not a newspaper…